-One small square of Tarra Warra Estate’s 400 hectares – beyond the cellar door, restaurant and art gallery – is devoted to its vegetable garden.
-There are rows of potatoes, radishes, broccoli, cauliflower, kohlrabi and Tuscan kale.
+One small square of Tarrawarra Estate’s 400 hectares – beyond the cellar door, restaurant and art gallery – is devoted to its vegetable garden.
+There are rows of potatoes, radishes, broccoli, cauliflower, kohlrabi, Tuscan kale and more.